 5. Palais Galliera: Fashion Museum of the City of Paris

-For most of my life, I didn’t consider fashion an art form in its own right.
-It took several years of imbibing Parisian culture and doing some reporting on style and fashion– not to mention watching Project Runway– to finally recognize that fashion designers contribute greatly to both culture and history.
-Oh, and visiting some of the fascinating exhibits at the lovely Palais Galleria also did the trick in converting this fashion-skeptic, too.
+For most of my life, I didn’t really consider fashion an art form in its own right.
+It took several years of imbibing Parisian culture and doing some reporting on style and fashion– not to mention watching Project Runway– to finally recognize that fashion designers contribute to both culture and history.
+Visiting some of the fascinating exhibits at the lovely Palais Galleria also did the trick in converting this fashion-skeptic, too.

 Other past shows included retrospectives on Balenciaga and a look at historical Spanish costumes.
 Make sure to book tickets well in advance as these shows are often quickly sold out.